Barchok-Kiposmet/Week-11/explanation.md

 ## Open Tickets Folder

-To accommodate the processed spreadsheets from Zoho
+To accommodate the processed spreadsheets from Zoho with an updated date and time

 * There are 3 types of xaml files used to create automation, these are as follows;